harinav/strides_Assignment/README.md

 # strides_Assignment
 Code files
-1.Research.ipynb
+1.Research And RoughWork.ipynb
-  Its is research analysis using different Datacleaning techniques and different Modeling technique.Its just Ruff Analysis.
+  Its is research analysis using different Datacleaning techniques and different Modeling technique.Its just RoughWork Analysis.

 2..Solution.ipynb
 This is Final Submission of code And Analysis.